edx/jenkins-job-dsl/README.md

         └── <example>.groovy            # Groovy script to create jobs for an individual machine └── <other>.groovy              # Groovy script to create jobs for an individual machine

+## Running a local Jenkins for development

+See [README-Hacking](README-Hacking.md) for details on how to spin up a local docker container with an environment similar to one you would find on the DevOps jenkins server.

 ## Testing